se-edu/guides/tutorials/javaFxPart5.md

 </frontmatter>

 # JavaFX tutorial part 5 – Tweaking the GUI
-<div style="color:gray; margin:0 0 20px 0; font-size:10px">Last updated: 8/6/2024 </div>

 This part of the tutorial aims to help you with some of the layout/CSS related stuff so that you may focus more on designing your own GUI.
 As this guide is kind of long, it can feel daunting to get started, especially for the CSS sections.
 Therefore, feel free to only look at the sections that interests you.
 [This section](#setting-up-and-linking-css-to-fxml) containing the CSS dummy code and linking it to SceneBuilder might be the most helpful.

 # Setting the dimensions
-As you may have noticed, some of the elements does not automatically follow the dimension of the app when resizing:
+As you may have noticed, some of the elements do not automatically follow the dimension of the app when resizing:
 - `TextField` does not automatically resize horizontally
 - `Send Button` does not follow to bottom right of the app
-- `ScrollPane` does not automatically resize both horizontally and vertically
+- `ScrollPane` does not automatically resize either horizontally and vertically

 <video oncontextmenu="return false;" width="100%" autoplay muted loop>
    <source src="videos/javafx/DoesNotFollowDimensionsDemo.mp4" type="video/mp4">
 </video>

-To rectify this, we can use a mixture of the following two techniques:
+To rectify this, we can use a combination of the following two techniques:
 1) [Automatically anchor nodes to the dimensions](#automatically-resize-elements)
 2) [Limit the user from resizing certain window dimensions](#setting-limit-to-window-size)